If you are using Salesforce Lightning, refer to Configuring In-Application Context-Sensitive Help.

 - Locate the uPConnProfile variable.

-- Enter the URL from Step 8 above as the value of the uPConnProfile variable, ensuring it is placed between the double-quotation marks, and retain the trailing semi-colon.
+- Paste the URL as the value of the uPConnProfile variable, ensuring it is placed between the double-quotation marks, and retain the trailing semi-colon.

 For example: uPConnProfile=”http://yourserver/gm/1.11.XXXX?csh=”;